 My family took a sabbatical from school and work for six months recently.
 We bought an around the world ticket.
 Just us. – a team.
 Iceland was amazing and so close to home.
 My half-day would include exploring with my family.
 Staying in the Ion hotel in Thingvellir National Park, starting out after sunrise at 10am and exploring before the sunset at 4pm.
 Hopefully, seeing the northern lights for a touch of extra magic.'

 Lynne Chapman is a Doctor and Consultant in Reproductive Medicine.
-She is a wife and mother of three boys.
+One of the leading fertility experts in London, she is also a wife and mother of three boys.

 She is to thank for safely delivering countless babies across Africa, and bringing life to countless babies and babies to countless mothers through her pioneering research and reproductive support to women in London and across Europe.
 For this she is internationally renowned and recognized, but like many amazing and truly inspiring people, she remains extremely modest.